 We have decided to expose our nfts in a virtual space directly in the metaverse, accessible to everyone directly from the following link:

+As a group project we first developed two initial ideas.
 The first idea is about a short film on the streets of London: two guys steal a powerful artifact and find themselves having to run away from something or someone.
 The project is based on the creation of portals (created through houdini, maya and rotoscope process) that allow the two protagonists to move freely around the city

 We were already convinced of the first project but we still developed a second idea to have more options.
 Plan B is a completely different project from our first choice: it involves making a series of shots with the green screen, from different points of view and perspectives to show the many “layers” that an object, person or environment could have.